 By ANI News

-Leh (Jammu and Kashmir) [India], Feb 8 (ANI): Attempting a Guinness Book of World record for playing Ice Hockey at the highest altitude, a two-day tournament was organised at Chibra Kargyam in Ladakh’s Changthang region.
+Leh (Jammu and Kashmir) [India], Feb 8 (ANI): Attempting a Guinness Book of World record for playing Ice Hockey at the highest altitude, a two-day tournament was organized at Chibra Kargyam in Ladakh’s Changthang region.

 As many as six teams, including five international teams from Canada, Germany, Russia, the USA and India, participated in the tournament.